xyAshay/sendOver/README.md

 A simple web utility written in NodeJS to send files to devices within the same network.

 # Usage
-To install the dependancies run :
+To install the dependencies run :
 ```bash
 npm i OR yarn install
 ```